CANopenNode/CANopenNode/doc/gettingStarted.md

 CANopenNode should run on any Linux machine.
 Examples below was tested on Debian based machines, including Ubuntu and Raspberry PI.
 It is possible to run tests described below without real CAN interface, because Linux kernel already contains virtual CAN interface.
 All necessary Linux specific files are included in socketCAN directory of CANopenNode and Makefile is included in base directory.

+Windows or Mac users, who don't have Linux installed, can use [VirtualBox](https://www.virtualbox.org/) and install [Ubuntu](https://ubuntu.com/download/desktop) or similar.

 ### Preparation
 We will use Linux command line interface (Terminal) for all examples below.
 Open the terminal and cd to your working directory.
 First install supporting packages: [can-utils](https://github.com/linux-can/can-utils), which is very useful tool for working with CAN interface and [git](https://git-scm.com/), which is recommended for working with repositories.